smart-data-lake/getting-started/presentation/lecture_notes.md

   - notice line at the beginning: `LocalSmartDataLakeBuilder$ - recovering application SDLB_training runId=1 lastAttemptId=1 [main]`
   - notice the changed DAG, no download

+## Execution Engines vs Execution Environments
+[Go through documentation](https://smartdatalake.ch/docs/reference/executionEngines)
+> Look at diagram and explain when which Engine is running:
+> When copying Files, when copying Data from a File to a Spark Table,
+> When Transforming Data with Snowflake via Snowpark
+> When Transforming Data between Spark and Snowflake

 ## SDL Viewer
 There is a new extension of SDLB which visualize the configuration and its documentation.
 This acts as an data catalog and presents beside the dependencies (DAG) all metadata information of dataObject and Actions.
 The viewer runs in a seperate container and can be launched browsing to [localhost:5000](http://localhost:5000).
 > Note: there is still an issue with parsing "unresolved" variables.
 If you see just "Loading", uncomment out the `$METASTOREPW` in `config/global.conf`.

-:warning: TODO

-## Execution Engines vs Execution Environments
-[Go through documentation](https://smartdatalake.ch/docs/reference/executionEngines)
-> Look at diagram and explain when which Engine is running:
-> When copying Files, when copying Data from a File to a Spark Table,
-> When Transforming Data with Snowflake via Snowpark
-> When Transforming Data between Spark and Snowflake

 If you are interested in trying out SDLB with Snowflake, you can follow this [Blog Post](https://smartdatalake.ch/blog/sdl-snowpark/)